CHINOLAA/KeloKe/README.md

-# KeloKe - Travel Group App
+# KeloKe - Group Experience App

 ## About
-This project is an app for the group structure of groups of people that displays travel options from a user library, with the option to order by option.
+ Get in touch with people looking for the same common interests ect, Basketball, Baseball, Football.
+The basic idea is simple: when people get together they give the best of themselves.
+It brings together people with similar interests to explore and learn together.

 ## Features
 - Use of ArrayList to retrieve and display information to a Listview.